Environment

 As a manufacturer with a complex supply chain and present in multiple locations, we work to achieve the best environmental performance possible.
 We are committed to identifying, measuring and improving outcomes in all aspects of our value chain – from the energy we procure, to the sources of our aluminium and the ways that our products are collected and recycled.

-Our focus is on reducing energy consumption and emissions to their lowest possible levels while maximising recycling rates and optimising materials’ usage.
+Our focus is on reducing energy consumption and emissions while maximising recycling rates and optimising materials’ usage.
 We also place great importance on responsible waste management, avoiding landfill usage and striving to minimise water consumption wherever possible.

 We have implemented robust environmental management systems across all our sites and focus on continual improvement.
 Our strategy is to reduce consumption and enhance efficiencies while investing in innovative technologies that minimise emissions.
 In addition, we collaborate closely with our suppliers to advance low-carbon aluminium technologies and invest in renewable energy solutions, helping to reduce our Scope 1, 2 and 3 emissions.